 We all have our comfort zones, and they are nice secure places.
 We really want to stay in them, but often life tries to push us out of those zones and into new unchartered territory.
 You have a comfortable job with adequate income.
 You are truly talented in web design and have done an outstanding job creating the websites for some friends.
 A colleague approaches you and thinks that two of you could start your own web design business and make a killing.
 He already has several clients lined up and just needs you as the creative arm of the business.
 Suddenly you are faced with making a huge change – a change that will really pull you out of your comfort zone.
 You have a mortgage and maybe a car payment.
 You might have to go into your savings for a while.
 You just cannot do it, and you have to tell your colleague “no.” Several years later, that colleague and his partner are highly successful, setting their own schedules and having fun in their work.
 You are still in your 9-5 comfort zone, trying to tell yourself that you made the right choices while looking upon them with envy.

 Fear of Success

 Fear stunts our growth.
-Whether it is the fear of moving into a new relationships, the fear of a new job, the fear of taking risks to follow our dreams, or the fear of dis-pleasing others, we end up living, as Thoreau used to call them, “lives of quiet desperation,” always wondering what could have been had we not be afraid.
-So, if you have fears that are holding you back, identify them and face them head on.
+Whether it is the fear of moving into a new relationship, the fear of a new job, the fear of taking risks to follow our dreams, or the fear of displeasing others, we end up living, as Thoreau used to call them, “lives of quiet desperation,” always wondering what could have been had we not be afraid.
+So, if you have fears that are holding you back, identify them, and face them head-on.
 Then get some help with them.
 Overcoming fear is a process, but it can be done.